 This section describes the common actions you can perform on a CNQ cluster after deploying it.

-To add a node to an existing cluster, the total node count must be greater than that of the current deployment.
+To add nodes to an existing cluster, the total node count must be greater than that of the current deployment.

 - Log in to the AWS CloudFormation console.